 We don't just talk cars ... we teach how to buy them.

-Pre-2012 Used Kia Rio Model Guide And Best Price Techniques
+Pre-2016 Kia Rio Model Guide And Wholesale Sources

 Kia is primarily a "budget-minded" automaker ... and the Rio is their least expensive model.
 But car buyers have learned not to dismiss it as just a "cheap car".

-The most available used Kia Rio comes from its second generation, produced for the 2006 - 2011 model years (the Rio was redesigned for 2012) in both sedan and four-door hatchback forms.
-The first generation Rio hatchback had a more wagon-like design and was called the Rio Cinco.
-The new generation renamed it the Kia Rio5.
+The second-generation Rio, offered from 2006 to 2010, are available in both sedan and four-door hatchback forms while the first-generation Rio hatchback had a more wagon-like design and was called the Rio Cinco.
+The newer generation renamed it the Kia Rio5.
 Both sedan and hatchback models have the same powertrains, mechanicals and interior components.

 The sedan was initially offered in base and LX trims, while the hatchback came in Rio5 and SX trims.
 For 2007, the Rio SX sedan made its debut and the Rio5 was consolidated into a single "Rio5 SX" model.
 The Rio5 LX was added for 2008.

 The base model is available only as a sedan and is very sparsely equipped.
 The LX model for both the sedan and hatchback comes with air conditioning, a tilt steering wheel, power steering and an audio system with a CD player and auxiliary audio jack.
 The sportier SX trim from this production run adds 15-inch alloy wheels, metallic interior trim accents, a leather-wrapped steering wheel and metal-trimmed pedals.